parport0/parport0.github.io/xperia-10-ii-aosp.md

 08-11 18:37:30.180  8461  8461 I Zygote  : Process 8668 exited due to signal 9 (Killed)
 08-11 18:37:30.180  8461  8461 E Zygote  : Exit zygote because system server (pid 8668) has terminated
 ```

+But spending a bit more time on this error later on, I discovered that this error message plainly means "vendor/oss/fingerprint/egistec/EgisFpDevice.cpp does not include `<utility>`".
+Adding `<utility>` fixes this error.

+This error is specific to LLVM's libc++.
+There is an inclusion chain happening, where vendor/oss/fingerprint/FormatException.hpp includes `<exception>`, and that eventually pulls in is_swappable.h; and is_swappable declares std::swap the way it is declared in the linker error.
+Including `<utility>` pulls in an implementation of std::swap with swap.h.
+I [complained](https://github.com/llvm/llvm-project/issues/106007) about this error message unclarity on LLVM's issue tracker; seemed to be a known issue.

 ## Flashing